EHHS Learning Community

 - Career development and networking opportunities

-- Throughout the year, EHHS-LC students will have the opportunity to learn about their career field through volunteer and service-learning experiences.
+- Throughout the year, EHHS-LLC students will have the opportunity to learn about their career field through volunteer and service-learning experiences.

-- EHHS-LC students will have opportunities to meet alumni and visit community partners (schools, agencies, businesses, etc.) to gain insight into various careers.
+- EHHS-LLC students will have opportunities to meet alumni and visit community partners (schools, agencies, businesses, etc.) to gain insight into various careers.

-- Other special activities and events will be available to EHHS-LC students
+- Other special activities and events will be available to EHHS-LLC students

 - Early Move-in programs